-Contrary to popular belief, you can wash silver and silverplate flatware in the dishwasher without causing harm, provided you are careful to follow the rules.
+Contrary to popular belief, you can put silver in the dishwasher without causing harm, provided you are careful to follow a simple set of rules.

 I grew up being fearful of the oddest things.
 I wasn’t bold enough to question why, so I just did as I was told.
-Here’s one: Never, ever put good dishes or silver flatware in the dishwasher.
+Here’s one: Never, ever put silver in the dishwasher.
 Ever!

 I didn’t know what would happen if I did, but you can be sure that my fear of the unknown made certain I didn’t come close to finding out.
 Until my rebellious years.

 Once I had my own china and my own silver, I was reckless enough to believe I wouldn’t go to jail if I violated this particular “Thou shalt not!”
 I was reminded of what I’ve learned about putting silver in the dishwasher when the following question showed up in my inbox:

 I have a set of silver flatware that I use daily and wash in the dishwasher.
 I notice that after a few times through a normal cycle, the pieces become very tarnished.
 It is not a particularly good set, just a nice set of flatware for daily use.
 Do you think that the dishwashing detergent is tarnishing the silver?
 Anne

 Dear Anne: I believe the serious problem is the way you’re loading the machine and also your choice of dishwasher detergent.

 Case in point: This small pie server is one of my favorite things.
 I love it for its size and the way it feels in my hand.
 I use it daily and it goes in the dishwasher every evening—by itself in its own little compartment so that it is not touching any other type of metal.
 Since I inherited it many years ago I have done nothing to it but follow the rules (coming right up), use it, clean it, and enjoy it.